samujjwaal/Design-Pattern-Code-Generator/README.md

 ## Evaluation criteria
-- the maximum grade for this homework is 8% with the bonus up to 5%.
+- the maximum grade for this homework is 8% with the bonus described above.
 Points are subtracted from this maximum grade: for example, saying that 2% is lost if some requirement is not completed means that the resulting grade will be 8%-2% => 6%; if the core homework functionality does not work, no bonus points will be given;
 - only some POJO classes are created and nothing else is done: up to 7% lost;
 - having less than five unit and/or integration tests: up to 5% lost;
 - missing comments and explanations from the submitted program: up to 5% lost;